 We seek to understand and incorporate insights from people living with rare diseases and their caregivers into our development plans, medicines, and services.
-Our promise is to partner with the rare disease community to understand the patient experience as they search for diagnosis, treatment, disease education, and condition management.
-We work closely with patient advocacy groups and through direct patient engagements to realise shared ambitions whilst respecting the privacy and independence of all parties.
+Our promise is to partner with the rare disease community to understand the patient experience as the community searches for diagnosis, treatment, disease education, and condition management.
+We work closely with patient advocacy groups to realise shared ambitions whilst respecting the privacy and independence of all parties.

 Everyday, we serve people living with rare and devastating diseases.
 Groundbreaking innovation and life-saving therapies, all driven by a team with a shared sense of purpose and dedication — that’s Alexion.